orcfax/docs/docs/orcfax-feeds/feed-overview.md

 ## Current Exchange Rate feeds

-Orcfax offers Current Exchange Rate ([CER][cer-1]) feeds that publish statements regarding the current price of a given currency against another.
-This includes feeds such as ADA-USD and FACT-ADA.
+Current Exchange Rate ([CER][cer-1]) feeds publish statements relating to the current price of a given currency against another.
+Feeds of this type include ADA-USD and FACT-ADA.

 For a feed of type CER, the naming convention is [\{\{base-currency\}\}-\{\{quote-currency\}\}][cer-2].